notifhy/frontend/usage/commands.md

 |||

 !!!danger
 **/data delete** will not remove everything.
-To also include log files and similar, contact Attituding.
+To also delete log files and similar, contact Attituding.
 !!!
 +++ **/help**
 Displays helpful information and available commands